edgio-docs/edgio-docs/guides/uplynk/acquire/live/health_monitoring/setup.md

     <Tip>Alternatively, you may assign a ruleset to a Live Slicer from the Live Slicer Monitoring dashboard by clicking on the desired Live Slicer and then selecting the rule set that will be applied to it from the Ruleset option.</Tip>

-### Assign the default set of monitoring rules to one or more Live Slicers
+### Assign the default set of monitoring rules to one or more Live Slicers  {/*assign-default-set*/}

 1. Navigate to the [Monitoring Rules page](https://monitor.uplynk.com/settings/rules).
    - From the main menu, navigate to **Services**.
    - Click **Monitoring 2.0**.
    - Navigate to **Settings** > **Monitoring Rules**.

 2. Determine whether you will map a ruleset that was created for your organization or for personal use.
-From the Organizations option, select either your organization or Personal.
+From the **Organizations** option, select either your organization or Personal.

 3. Click **Ruleset Mappings**.